 All photographs are copyright of Sandy Stevenson, Tour Scotland, and may not be used without permission.

-Tour Scotland photograph of the Ben Coutts gravestone in the cemetery in Trinity Gask, Perthshire, Scotland.
+Tour Scotland travel photography of the Ben Coutts gravestone on ancestry, genealogy, family history visit and trip to the cemetery in trinity Gask, Perthshire, Scotland.
 Sir Max Hastings wrote: Ben Coutts often chafed about having failed to make any money in his life, but never failed to add that he had enjoyed every minute of it anyway.
 He was a great influence on many lives, including mine, inspiring a love of the Highlands, its people and their farming lives.
 Unlike some modern Scots, he saw no contradiction between being Scots and British.
 A man of passionately held opinions and loyalties, he always feared God, but I don't think he feared much else.

 All photographs are copyright of Sandy Stevenson, Tour Scotland, and may not be used without permission.

-Tour Scotland photograph of a Skull and Crossbones gravestone in the cemetery in Trinity Gask, Perthshire, Scotland.
+Tour Scotland travel photography of a Skull and Crossbones gravestone on ancestry, genealogy, family history visit and trip to the cemetery in Trinity Gask, Perthshire, Scotland

 All photographs are copyright of Sandy Stevenson, Tour Scotland, and may not be used without permission.

-Tour Scotland photograph of the James Simpson gravestone in the cemetery in Trinity Gask, Perthshire, Scotland.
+Tour Scotland travel photography of the James Simpson gravestone on ancestry, genealogy, family history visit and trip to the cemetery in Gask, Perthshire, Scotland.
 Forester on Trinity Gask Estate for 40 years.
 Who died on the 16th of May 1889, aged 72.

 All photographs are copyright of Sandy Stevenson, Tour Scotland, and may not be used without permission.

-Tour Scotland photograph of the Thomas Cant gravestone in the cemetery in Trinity Gask, Perthshire, Scotland.
+Tour Scotland travel photography of the Thomas Cant gravestone on ancestry, genealogy, family history visit and trip to the cemetery in Gask, Perthshire, Scotland.
 Thomas Cant, late farmer Cow Gask, who died the on the 13th of February, 1826, aged 74.

 All photographs are copyright of Sandy Stevenson, Tour Scotland, and may not be used without permission.